m-u-nee/pdf_processing_pipeline/README.md

 - Built using Pleias processing framework
 - Focused on accurate text extraction and processing
 - Scripts are map-reduce ready for parallel processing
+## Pipeline Walkthrough
+### scripts/pdf_to_img.py
+The first part of the pipeline converts PDFs (previously downloaded and stored in YT Saurus tables) into images, as the extraction process utilizes an image-based model.
+Since individual PDFs may be split across multiple table rows due to size constraints, this script runs as a reduce operation over unique PDF IDs.
+The code utilizes PyMuPDF and Pillow to convert PDF bytes into images.
+Each PDF is processed page by page, with the resulting images being split into manageable chunks (100MB) and stored in YT tables.